-BIT NAME DESCRIPTION 7 0 Start Bit.
+BIT NAME DESCRIPTION 7 8 Start Bit.
 Control byte starts with first HIGH bit on DIN.
-A new control byte can start every 15th clock cycle in 12-bit conversion mode or every 11th clock cycle in 8-bit conversion mode.
+A new control byte starts with every 15th clock cycle.
 6 - 4 A2 - A0 Channel Select Bits.
-Along with the SGL/DIF bit, these bits control the setting of the multiplexer input, see Tables I and II.
-3 MODE 12-Bit/8-Bit Conversion Select Bit.
-If the MODE pin is HIGH, this bit controls the number of bits for the next conversion: 12-bits (LOW) or 8-bits (HIGH).
-If the MODE pin is LOW, this bit has no function and the conversion is always 12 bits.
+Along with the SGL/DIF bit, these bits control the setting of the multiplexer input as detailed in Tables I and II.
+3 Not Used.
 2 SGL/DIF Single-Ended/Differential Select Bit.
-Along with bits A2 - A0, this bit controls the setting of the multiplexer input, see Tables I and II.
+Along with bits A2 - A0, this bit controls the setting of the multiplexer input as detailed in Tables I and II.
 1 - 0 PD1 - PD0 Power-Down Mode Select Bits.
 See Table V for details.